savoirfairelinux/jami-daemon/test/agent/README.md

-# Agent build steps (linux only)
+# Agent build steps (GNU/Linux only)
-Last revision: 2021-08-02
+Last revision: 2021-08-31

 # Requirements
 Guile library version 3.0.7 or higher is required.
-Guile lib may require other dependencies such as libunistring-dev package.
+Guile lib may require other dependencies in particular libunistring-dev and libgc-deb packages.

 Guile can be provided by the distro if available, or built locally.
-Note that Guile v3.0.7 is quite recent and most likely not yet provided by most linux distros.
+Note that Guile v3.0.7 is quite recent and most likely not yet provided by most linux distributions.
 If the required version is available on your distro, just install it using your distro's package manager.
 Development packages must be installed as well.